Germany takes bilateral paths to tackle EU jobs crisis

 Spain's and Germany's labour ministries announced labour market cooperation plans late on Tuesday, including enrolling Spanish youths in German vocational training.

-(Additional reporting by Andrei Khalip in Lisbon, Jan Strupczewski in Brussels and Fiona Ortiz in Madrid; Editing by Michael Roddy)
+(Additional reporting by Andrei Khalip in Lisbon, Jan Strupczewski in Brussels and Fiona Ortiz in Madrid; Editing by Ruth Pitchford)